-43 To participate in athletics or cheerleading each student must have a valid physical and concussion form on file in the office before practice begins.
-Wireless Internet Access: □ Students should observe all Pleasant Valley CSD Acceptable Use Policies on home and public Wi-Fi networks just as they do when at school. □ The district content filter will appropriately filter the Internet content on and offsite.
+1 Wireless Internet Access: Students should observe all Pleasant Valley CSD Acceptable Use Policies on home and public Wi-Fi networks just as they do when at school.
+The district content filter will appropriately filter the Internet content on and offsite.
 No content filter is capable of preventing all access to all online content that is not school-related.
 Although the content filter will provide a degree of protection to the user and the device, the user assumes responsibility for not accessing content that is not school-related, whether blocked by the filter or not.
-Student/Parent/Family Agreements □ We will supervise the student's use of the device at home and set clear expectations for the use of technology outside of school. □ We will encourage the student to keep the device secure at all times. □ We understand that fines may be assessed in order to repair damage to district technology or to replace lost equipment.
-Intentional damage may result in the need to replace the device at full cost. □ We will not attempt to repair the device nor pay someone else to repair the device on our behalf. □ We will charge the student device every night or make arrangements to charge the device at school. □ We will work to ensure the device is brought to school each day.
-We understand that failing to do so may place the student at an educational disadvantage and that we may be called to bring the device to school if the problem persists. □ We will report problems with a device, including any damage, as soon as possible after it happens. □ We will report the loss or theft of a device to an administrator as soon as possible after it happens. □ We agree to return the device when requested or when my/our child withdraws from the district.
-To participate in athletics, including cheerleading, each student must have a valid physical, parent waiver, signed concussion form on the eligibility platform used by the Pleasant Valley Community School Update handbook to reflect current requirements and online registration system Not Included THREATS OF VIOLENCE Inappropriate student conduct that causes material and substantial disruption to the school environment, interferes with the rights of others, or presents a threat to the health and safety of students, employees, and visitors on school premises is prohibited.
+Student/Parent/Family Agreements We will supervise the student's use of the device at home and set clear expectations for the use of technology outside of school.
+We will encourage the student to keep the device secure at all times.
+We understand that fines may be assessed in order to repair damage to district technology or to replace lost equipment.
+Intentional damage may result in the need to replace the device at full cost.
+We will not attempt to repair the device nor pay someone else to repair the device on our behalf.
+We will charge the student device every night or make arrangements to charge the device is brought to school each day.
+We understand that failing to do so may place the student at an educational disadvantage and that we may be called to bring the device to an administrator as soon as possible after it happens.
+We will report problems with a device to an administrator as soon as possible after it happens.
+We will vithdraws from the district.
+43 To participate in athletics or cheerleading each student must have a valid physical and concussion form on file in the office before practice begins.
+To participate in athletics, including cheerleading, each student must have a valid physical, parent waiver, signed concussion form on the eligibility platform used by the Pleasant Valley Community School District.
+Update handbook to reflect current requirements and online registration system Not Included THREATS OF VIOLENCE Inappropriate student conduct that causes material and substantial disruption to the school environment, interferes with the rights of others, or presents a threat to the health and safety of students, employees, and visitors on school premises is prohibited.
 In the case of any threat of violence or incident of violence that results in injury, property damage or assault by a student, Board Policy 502.1 will be followed.
 A student who makes a threat of violence, causes an incident of violence that results in injury or property damage, or who commits an assault, will be subject to escalating levels of discipline for each Added to reference new board policy.
 Placed to be consistent with the HS handbook.

 occurrence, as referenced in board policy.
 When appropriate, referrals will be made to local law enforcement.
-Guidance Office Change "Guidance Office" to School Counseling Office throughout the entire handbook to reflect current language
+Guidance Office School Counseling Office Change "Guidance Office" to School Counseling Office throughout the entire handbook to reflect current language